umass-compsci-220/umass-compsci-220.github.io/materials/homework/building-an-interpreter.md

 ## Programming Tasks

-Your task is to implement the following functions inside of `./src/interpreter.ts`.
+In addition to implementing the State class (see above), you will implement the following functions inside of `./src/interpreter.ts`.
 You may do them in any order.
 Reviewing lecture slides might be helpful.

 **You may not use `eval` or anything similar (`new Function(...)`).**